NSLS-II/docs/source/sandbox.rst

 Sandbox
 *******

-If you are inside the Brookhaven National Lab firewall -- either via VPN or a wired connection -- you can run live data collection and analysis code in our "sandbox" environment.
+The "sandbox" is a test environment that you can access from your internet browser to experiment wit the data collection and analysis software.

 Try it: `https://try.nsls2.bnl.gov <https://try.nsls2.bnl.gov>`_.

+It is now fully public --- no need to be on the VPN.